Research Associates (Post-Docs)

 Applications can be made through the online system specifying Computer Science as the department and 'Jens Groth' as the supervisor.

-An application should include transcripts from BSc/MSc degrees and other relevant information, e.g., work experience, awards, etc. You will be asked to submit a personal statement, which you can use to describe your academic and personal skills and experience and the reason you are interested in doing a PhD in cryptography.
+An application should include transcripts from BSc/MSc degrees and other relevant information, e.g., work experience, awards, etc. You will be asked to submit a personal/research statement, which you can use to describe your academic and personal skills and experience and the reason you are interested in doing a PhD in cryptography.

 Visiting PhD students